-I had the pleasure of staying at this stylish hotel.
-It is in a great location; only minutes walk from the station.
+Hotel Kempinski Corvinus: I had the pleasure of staying at this stylish hotel.
+It is in a great location; only a minute’s walk from the station.
 Within the hotel are restaurants and bars as well as a spa, an indoor pool, and a gym.
 Click here for more information and the latest prices.

-I stayed here on my first visit to Budapest.
-Located in a shopping street, this modern hotel offers Wi-Fi, a minibar, flat-screen TVs and a complimentary breakfast.
+Promenade City Hotel: I stayed here on my first visit to Budapest.
+Located in a shopping street, this modern hotel offers Wi-Fi, a minibar, flat-screen TVs, and a complimentary breakfast.
 Click here for more information and the latest prices.

 Visit the thermal baths